-The NSW Government expanded the state based approach to streamlined housing approvals with the subsequent release of the Low Rise Housing Diversity Code (the missing middle).
-This Code facilitates using complying development for these additional housing types, addressing dual occupancies, manor houses and terraces built as complying development in R1, R2, R3 and RU5 zones where this type of housing is already permitted under a council's Local Environmental Plan.
+NSW has expanded the state based approach to streamlined housing approvals with the adoption of a Low Rise Medium Density Housing Code (the missing middle) in July 2018.
+This Code facilitates using complying development for these additional housing types, addressing dual occupancies, manor houses and terraces built as complying development in R1, R2, R3 and RU5 zones where this type of housing is already permitted under a council's local planning instrument.